TyraEgbri/Data-Analyst-Portfolio/Sql-projects/Mini Project queries Insights.md

 📂 Files Included

-queries.sql – All SQL queries used in the analysis
+Mini Project queries.sql – All SQL queries used in the analysis

 Screenshots of query results

-Project insights
+(Basic queries, Grouping By, Sorting and Limiting word document files)